 In general, if you qualify for a maintenance grant you will also qualify for whatever elements of a fee grant applies to your situation.

-The means test for a student grant in 2016-2017 is based on your family's gross income for the previous full tax year (2015), unless you, or your family, have had a change of circumstances (which is likely to be permanent) since 31 December 2015 - your changed circumstances may be taken into account.
+The means test for a student grant in 2019-2020 is based on your family's gross income for the previous complete tax year unless you, or your family, have had a change of circumstances since the end of the last tax year, (which is likely to be permanent).
+In this case, your changed circumstances may be taken into account.

-If you were ordinarily resident with your parents from October 1 of the year before the year of entry to the course, you are considered dependent on your parents and your income (if any) is assessed together with your parents' income(s).
+If you were ordinarily living at home with your parents from October 1 of the year before the year of entry to the course, you are considered dependent on your parents.
+In this case, your income (if any) is assessed together with your parents' income(s).

 An allowance is made for your earnings outside of term-time (up to €4,500).
 Outside term time is counted as 2 weeks at Christmas, 2 weeks at Easter and 12 weeks during the summer months of June, July and August.
 (Holiday pay earned outside these periods may also be allowed by the grant awarding authority on receipt of a letter from the school/college confirming the exact dates of term).